When a Hospice Patient Won't Die?

 Understanding Why Some Hospice Patients Won't Die

-It is important to understand why some hospice patients refuse or are unable to pass from this life.
+It is important to understand why some hospice patients refuse or are unable to pass from this life, especially in the context of end of life care.
 This can be a difficult situation for both the hospice caregivers and family members of the patient.
 In this section, we will take a clinical look at why some hospice patients won’t die, exploring the various theories around impermanence.

 One theory suggests that the patient may be in denial of their impending death.
 This could be because the patient is not ready to accept the inevitability of their own mortality, or does not want to let go of the physical life they have on Earth.
 Alternatively, the patient may be holding onto life because they believe they have unfinished tasks or unresolved issues related to their life and relationships.